AdaCore/learn/lectures/01_Overview/book/04_Ten_Bouncing_Balls.rst

 For loop
 ---------------------------------------------------------------------

 The last step of this program is to call *Iterate* for every single ball at each cycle.
-In order to iterate through all elements of the *Balls*, we're going to use the **for ... of** loop:
+In order to iterate through all elements of the *Balls*, we're going to use the :ada:`for ... of` loop:

 .. code:: ada